Monterey Institute of International Studies at Soka University of America: Summer Language Seminars (1955-1961)

 An advertisement appearing in The Stanford Daily recruiting students for the fourth annual summer session reads:"The courses are presented exclusively in the language of each country by native-born instructors.
 In addition, the institute offers a workshop for the teaching of French and Spanish in elementary grades.
 Comparative History, Comparative Law and Government, and International Economics comprise an integrated approach to understanding the socio-economic and political structure of the Western world.
 Courses in Asiatic Civilization are also offered."When the institute started these programs, it had no permanently owned buildings, only a post office box, and held its summer courses in buildings in the area of Monterey County.
 When it began in 1955, it occupied 4 rooms at the Monterey Peninsula College, and lectures that year were held in the Theatre-in-the-Round, in the city of Carmel, located roughly 5 miles away from downtown Monterey, on the other side of the Monterey Peninsula.
 After its first year, the institute was housed mainly at the Mission of San Carlos Borromeo, also in Carmel.
 Students lived in small group "dormitories," often in groups as small as 10 students and often with an instructor living in the building.
 The instructors lived in the buildings to ensure that only the language of instruction was spoken during the length of the summer.

 Despite the fact that at this initial stage they had no official campus and were only a summer language program, the vision of the institute founders was indeed that the institute would become a true graduate professional center with a core focus and mission dedicated to programs beyond their core classes of language instruction and cultural understanding.
 Throughout the second half of the 1950s, as the Chair of the Board, Remsen Bird started forming relationships with other universities and nongovernmental institutions to convince their leadership to start sending students to the summer programs.
-Included in this relationship were representatives of the Christian Science Monitor and the University of California at Berkeley.
+Included in this relationship were representatives of the Christian Science Monitor and the University of California, Berkeley.
 By 1960, the institute was offering an 11-week beginners course in languages that lasted 5 hours a day for 6 days a week.